 The Yocha Dehe Wintun Nation is at the same latitude as southern Italy and Greece, and shares a similar climate.
-This makes the Capay Valley perfect for growing a variety of crops, but the Tribe had 82 acres that were classified as Class 3.
-"Severe limitations that reduce the choice of plants or require special conservation practices, or both," by the USDA.
+This makes the Capay Valley perfect for growing a variety of crops, but the Tribe initially had 82 acres that were classified as Class 3.
 However, after working with an agricultural team from the University of California, it was determined that this dry acreage would be perfect for olive trees.
-In 2008, Arbequina olive trees were planted on this initial 82 acres, and the Tribe harvested its first crop in 2011.
+In 2008, Arbequina olive trees were planted on the 82 acres, and the Tribe harvested its first crop in 2011.